-Around this time, an additional ~3.6 kg mass was plowed up on the Daniel Plantation, one mile from the East Alabama Male College, Auburn.
+Around this same time, an additional ~3.6 kg mass was plowed up on the Daniel Plantation, one mile from the East Alabama Male College, Auburn.
 Due to the close similarities in chemical composition, structure, and weathering degree between Auburn and Tombigbee River, it was generally accepted that Auburn is a transported mass of Tombigbee River.
 The differences that do exist between the two ironsnotably, the octahedral structure and the absence of schreibersite in Auburnare consistent with the heterogeneous nature of this meteorite.
 Nevertheless, through correspondence between R.S.
 Clarke Jr., V.F.
 Buchwald, and J.T.
 Wasson in 1994 (copies in Min.
 Dept., NHM, London), it was decided that it was best to maintain a separate catalog entry for Auburn.
 Recent analyses of the Auburn mass (#443) in the Carleton B. Moore Meteorite Collection (Arizona State University) have demonstrated that this is likely a separate iron belonging to the chemical group IIAB (see the Auburn page for more complete details).